kramerProject/mba-cloud-mod1-cap4-rais-iac/README.md

 ## Description

 This a practical activity part of the MBA in Data Engineering from XPE.
-It is expected to make raw data (RAIS 2020) ingestion in an S3 Data Lake , then use a BIG Data tecnology to transform and store data in parquet.
-After that one should be able to use Athenas to perform SQL querys in order to answer some questions concerning the Data Base.
+It is expected to make raw data [RAIS_2020](http://pdet.mte.gov.br/microdados-rais-e-caged) ingestion in an S3 Data Lake , then use a BIG Data tecnology to transform and store data in parquet.
+After that, one should be able to use Athenas to perform SQL querys in order to answer some questions concerning the Data Base.

+## About the source

+The RAIS is an Administrative Registry, held annually, created with the purpose of meeting the control, statistics and information needs of government entities in the social area.
+It constitutes an essential instrument for complying with legal norms, as well as being of fundamental importance for monitoring and characterizing the formal labor market.
 ## What was Done

 - [X] Raw Data ingestion using boto3